Metallica (album): Reissues

 Metallica has been reissued several times, including in 2008, in 2010, and in 2014.
 To mark its 30th anniversary, a remastered edition was released on September 10, 2021.
 The album was remastered by Bob Ludwig at Gateway Mastering, with all content overseen by executive producer Greg Fidelman.
 A limited edition box set was released, which includes the remastered album on a 180-gram double LP and a CD, as well as three live LPs, 14 CDs and six DVDs featuring unreleased content, and various other physical merchandise.

 Personnel

-Credits are adapted from the album's liner notes.
+Credits are taken from the album's liner notes, except where noted.